ABDESSAMAD-0D/BitBot/README.md

-All what you will find her is abot IoT projects
+All what you will find her is about IoT projects